 Shaivism believes that man makes what he is through his desires and actions.
 But karma is always prevalent.
-It is how the person’s free will can be both blessing and curse.
-The divine will, according to its tenets, is an inviolable law which builds as the grace of Shiva.
-The power is strong: it can neutralize individual karmas and can grant souls freedom from birth and rebirth.
+It is how the person’s free will can be both blessing and a curse.
+According to its tenets, the divine will is an inviolable law that builds as the grace of Shiva.
+The power is strong: it can neutralize individual karmas and grant souls freedom from birth and rebirth.

 Also, he knows the past, the present, and the future.
 He is the same, but yet different.
 He is there, but yet not there.
 He lets Prakriti do her work.
-He has his own laws and follows his own laws.
+He has his laws and follows his laws.
 And if he has to disobey the law, he is willing to do so too.

-Thus, this cosmic world, according to Saivism, goes beyond time and space.
+Thus, according to Saivism, this cosmic world goes beyond time and space.

-Shaivism in Vedic Period
+Shaivism in the Vedic Period

-The scholars think that the name Shiva might have a Dravidian origin, as it could have been derived from the word, Chivan or Shivan, which means red color, and even Shambhu, which might have come from word Chembu or Chempu or Sembu, which means copper or red metal.
-Likewise, the phallic symbol has Austric origin.
+The scholars think that the name Shiva might have a Dravidian origin, as it could have been derived from the word, Chivan or Shivan, which means red color, and even Shambhu, which might have come from the word Chembu or Chempu or Sembu, which means copper or red metal.
+Likewise, the phallic symbol has an Austric origin.

-With all that said, Shiva was not worshiped by core Vedic tribes back in the days.
+With all that said, Shiva was not worshiped by core Vedic tribes back in the day.
 But instead, it was the Sibis and other fringes of Vedic society that worshiped Shiva, and the tribe was still not understandable to Vedic people.
 Pasupathas are considered to be the most ancient and secretive sects of Saivism, according to Mahabharata.
 And then Kapalikas and Ajivika were prominent Shiva followers.